wp-plugins/robo-gallery/readme.txt

 *   First release

 == Upgrade Notice ==

+= 1.3.4 =
+Switch between lightbox and link mode with disabled buttons

 = 1.3.3 =
 New lightbox options, possibility to select caption, title or description below image in lightbox